 Consider supporting our own regional wine industry.
-Nova Scotia is producing many award-winning vintages.
+Nova Scotia is producing many awardwinning vintages.
 Some local wineries will provide good discounts if you buy directly from them.
+There are also more and more craft breweries opening in Nova Scotia that you could support.